 Gordon Bunshaft House Photographs

 Built-in 1962 as Bunshaft’s home, Travertine House was a symmetrical, single-story structure 26 feet wide by 100 feet long that balanced stone-walled pavilions on either side of a central glass-walled core.
-There was a central living room running the depth of the house, a master bedroom and bathroom at one end, a kitchen, a guest bedroom, and a studio.
+There was a central living room running the house’s depth, a master bedroom and bathroom at one end, a kitchen, a guest bedroom, and a studio.

 The living room and porch faced out over Georgica Pond.
 Known primarily through a series of photographs by architectural photographer Ezra Stoller, the Travertine House was indeed a residential gallery.